 Skip to main content

-Elements are saved visual references — a set of images of the same character or object that the model uses to keep its appearance consistent throughout a video, or across multiple videos.
-Once an element is created, you can call it up in any supported workflow without re-uploading your references each time.
+Elements are a persistent reference library — a set of images (or videos) of the same character or object that the model uses to keep its appearance consistent throughout a generation, or across multiple projects.
+Once an element is created, you can reference it in any supported tool without re-uploading your references each time.
+Elements are available in both the Video Tools suite and directly inside Workflows, where you can @mention any Element inline in a prompt.

 Where to create an element